IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 **Your help is needed!** Island View PTA will be contributing a fun 'Some Like it Hot' ensemble of firepit-themed accessories.
 [See this sign-up](https://www.signupgenius.com/go/10c0d44aead2da3f58-some) to be a part of the hottest auction item this year.

 Thank you to all those students that submitted artwork for the ASF Celebrate the Season Student Art Contest.
-Among so many wonderful submissions, **three Island View students will have work included in this year's auction: congratulations to Olive B., Sophia N., and Maya H!**
+Among so many wonderful submissions, **three Island View students will have work included in this year's auction.
+Congratulations to Olive B., Sophia N., and Maya H and** [**check out this video about the winners**](https://www.youtube.com/watch?v=OkP2X0WcnBg&feature=youtu.be)**!**

 ## Share Art with Seniors in town